 NAMD can perform Lowe-Andersen dynamics, a variation of Andersen dynamics whereby the radial relative velocities of atom pairs are randomly modified based on a thermal distribution.
 The Lowe-Andersen thermostat is Galilean invariant, therefore conserving momentum, and is thus independent of absolute atom velocities.
 Forces are applied only between non-bonded, non-hydrogen pairs of atoms.
 When using rigid bonds, forces are applied to the center of mass of hydrogen groups.
-The implementation is based on Koopman and Lowe [40].
+The implementation is based on Koopman and Lowe [42].

-- loweAndersen < use Lowe-Andersen dynamics? > Acceptable Values: on or off Default Value: off Description: Specifies whether or not Lowe-Andersen dynamics are active.
-If set to on, then the parameter loweAndersenTemp must be set and the parameters loweAndersenCutoff and loweAndersenRate can optionally be set. - loweAndersenTemp < temperature for Lowe-Andersen calculations (K) > Acceptable Values: positive decimal Description: Temperature of the distribution used to set radial relative velocities.
-This determines the target temperature of the system. - loweAndersenCutoff < cutoff radius for Lowe-Andersen collisions (Å) > Acceptable Values: positive decimal Default Value: 2.7 Description: Forces are only applied to atoms within this distance of one another. - loweAndersenRate < rate for Lowe-Andersen collisions (1/ps) > Acceptable Values: positive decimal Default Value: 50 Description: Determines the probability of a collision between atoms within the cutoff radius.
+• loweAndersen < use Lowe-Andersen dynamics? >

+Description: Specifies whether or not Lowe-Andersen dynamics are active.
+If set to on, then the parameter loweAndersenTemp must be set and the parameters loweAndersenCutoff and loweAndersenRate can optionally be set.

+• loweAndersenTemp < temperature for Lowe-Andersen calculations (K) >

+Description: Temperature of the distribution used to set radial relative velocities.
+This determines the target temperature of the system.

+• loweAndersenCutoff < cutoff radius for Lowe-Andersen collisions (Å) >

+Description: Forces are only applied to atoms within this distance of one another.

+• loweAndersenRate < rate for Lowe-Andersen collisions (1/ps) >

+Description: Determines the probability of a collision between atoms within the cutoff radius.
 The probability is the rate specified by this keyword times the non-bonded timestep.